-(a) The Company shall hire and the Union shall accept as members employees without regard to age, sex, sexual orientation, race, religion, colour, national origin or political affiliation.
-The Company shall notify the Union of all vacancies within the bargaining unit.

-(b) The Company agrees to recognize and carry out in practice wherever practical the principle of promotion of staff members within the bargaining unit under the Union's jurisdiction.
+- (a) The Company shall hire and the Union shall accept as members employees without regard to age, sexual orientation, self-identified gender, race, religion, colour, national origin, marital or parental status, mental or physical disability, or political affiliation.
+The Company shall notify the Union of all vacancies within the bargaining unit. - (b) The Company agrees to recognize and carry out in practice wherever practical the principle of promotion of staff members within the bargaining unit under the Union's jurisdiction.
 Notice of any vacancy shall be posted at all available bulletin boards and given to the Union one day in advance of public recruitment and advertising.
-Employees desiring to fill such vacancies shall submit written applications within three days of such posting provided that this may be extended to seven days for employees who are away sick, on vacation, or on out-oftown assignment.-Promotions within the bargaining unit shall be based on merit and ability.
+Employees desiring to fill such vacancies shall submit written applications within three days of such posting provided that this may be extended to seven (7) days for employees who are away sick, on vacation, or on out-of-town assignment.
+Promotions within the bargaining unit shall be based on merit and ability.